karlssberg/Motiv/docs/WhenTrueYield.md

     .Create("contains 'foo' and 'bar'");
 ```

-This overload generates multiple metadata instances based on the model when the proposition is satisfied.

 ## Usage when building upon existing propositions or results

 Existing propositions can be re-used to build new propositions.